threepointone/rakt/packages/rakt/docs/patterns.md

 ```jsx
 <Route path='/' exact module='./maps.js' preserve />
 ```
-The `preserve` attribute will let rakt render the component html during SSR, but will not include the module for initial render, but *will* preserve the prerendered html until the module asynchronously loads.
+The `preserve` attribute will let rakt render the component html during SSR, will not include the module for initial render, and preserve the prerendered html in the browser until the module asynchronously loads.

 - leaf
 ```jsx
 <Route path='/' exact module='./carousel.js' leaf />
 ```
 To explain the problem again,

-- we want to load *just* the chunk for the carousel, render it the point where we SSRed, *then* load the main bundle, render the whole page, doing a handoff with the carousel *already* in motion, preserving state (in this case, the 'active' slide)
+- we want to load *just* the chunk for the carousel, render it the point where we SSRed, *then* load the main bundle, render the whole page, doing a handoff with the carousel *already* in motion, preserving state (in this case, the 'active' slide).

+You might notice that behavior is similar to how web components work, and that's not accidental.
+However, this adds a requirement that they be SSR-able, that WCs will never be able to do.

+The `leaf` attribute should do the above behavior.
+As a bonus, we could choose to not even load the main bundle, replicating old school widget behavior.
+This is *awesome*!!!11!!